 Nevertheless, you can also successfully do Intermittent Fasting by skipping dinner.
 The great advantage of Intermittent Fasting is that you can build it around your daily routine.

-If it fits for you and doesn’t cause you stress, according to my experience, the successes with intermittent fasting are the greatest.
+If it fits you and doesn’t cause you to stress, according to my experience, the successes with intermittent fasting are the greatest.
 Ultimately, the whole package has to fit for a happy personal life.

 Although this may sound challenging, even morning hunger is unlearned in two weeks at the latest.
 Yet consistency is the key to success.